 For over ten years, I've designed and taught courses in philosophy.
-Five of those years were in the South of the US, where I had a grand ol' time teaching ethics at Auburn University in Alabama.
-I started out as a teaching assistant at UMass Amherst and Smith College in Massachusetts, where I learned a ton about top-notch education.
+Most recently, I worked at the University of Twente, where I learned a lot about the exciting area of the philosophy of technology.
+Before that, I spent five years in the Deep South of the US.
+I had a grand ol' time there teaching courses in ethics at Auburn University in Alabama.
+(War Eagle!)
+I started out as a teaching assistant at UMass Amherst and Smith College in Massachusetts, where I picked up a ton about top-notch education.

 I like to think and talk about teaching techniques and about how to create appealing courses on a variety of subjects.

 Areas of philosophy I'm interested in include population ethics and the philosophy of language

 I'm intruiged by ethical puzzles about the aggregation of wellbeing.
 What makes one possible future state of the world better than another?
 How does overall value relate to the wellbeing of the people that exist?
 In current work, I try to develop a so-called 'person-affecting' approach to these questions.

 Another topic in philosophy I'm interested in is representation.
 My dissertation was about the notion of content--both mental and linguistic.
 In it, I attempt to defend an internalist, Fregean approach to meaning, as an alternative to the currently popular externalist accounts.